smtifahim/SCKAN-Apps/sckan-explorer/json/explorer-data/readme.md

-# SCKAN NLI Data Query Script
+# SCKAN Explorer Data Query Script

-This directory contains the Python script `query-sckan-nli-data.py` which queries the SCKAN Stardog database and generates JSON data files for the SCKAN Natural Language Interface (NLI) application.
+This directory contains the Python script `query-sckan-data.py` which queries the SCKAN Stardog database and generates JSON data files for the SCKAN Explorer application.

 ## Overview

-The script connects to a Stardog database, executes multiple SPARQL queries, and saves the results as JSON files in the `sckan-nli-data/` directory.
-These JSON files are used by the SCKAN NLI system to process natural language queries about anatomical connectivity and organ innervation.
+The script connects to a Stardog database, executes multiple SPARQL queries, and saves the results as JSON files in the `sckan-data/` directory.
+These JSON files are used by the SCKAN Explorer interface to display anatomical connectivity data.

 ## Prerequisites